gofynd/fdk-client-kotlin/documentation/platform/WEBHOOK.md

-Cancels the active manual retry for a specific company's failed events.
-If a manual retry is currently in progress, it will be cancelled.
+Cancel a manual retry operation for a failed event.

 *Returned Response:*